TechnikLey/Tiktok2Mc/docs/GUIDE.md

 **Q: How do I know if the tool is working?**

 A: The console window shows live output.
 If you see "Connected to TikTok" and the Minecraft server starts without errors, everything is running.
+You can also use Test Triggers (see abouve) or look in the Live Logs Tab in the GUI if you see no errors the tool should run Propertlie

 **Q: How often is the tool updated?**